 The first step is to understand what an RMD is.
-The term “RMD” stands for Required Minimum Distribution.
+The term “RMD” stands for Required Minimum Distribution as I said above.
 This is the amount you must withdraw from your retirement account.
 The amount depends on your age and the kind of retirement account we’re talking about.
 Using this information you can look up your factor from IRS Publication 59 using the RMD tables.

 For purposes of this post, I’m going to look at a regular IRA and a Beneficiary IRA account to demonstrate how to use those tables.

 Here’s the table you would use for any IRA account other than a beneficiary IRA:

 You can see that if you are 70, your factor is 27.4 and if you are 80 your factor is 18.7.
 Let’s assume you have an IRA with a balance of $100,000 as of 12/31 last year.
 So let’s apply what we learned above in another example.

 If you are 70 1/2, you take your $100,000 and divide it by your factor of 27.4 to arrive at $3649.
 This is your RMD for the current year.

 If you are 80 and have a $100,000 use the factor of 18.7.
 In that case, you’ll get an RMD of $5347 if you divide your balance of $100,000 by the factor of 18.7.